sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

   FROM products
   WHERE name = 'bookmark';
 ```

-Note also that `--` starts a SQL comment.
+Remember, that `--` starts a SQL comment.

 #DISTINCT